TRY OUR FREE APP

 There’s a delicate balance between thoroughness and conciseness.
 The longer an index gets, the more unwieldy it becomes, so the process relies on pros using deciding what warrants inclusion and what doesn’t, and how much space a subject deserves.

 Take this example from a nonfiction book on philosophy of religion indexed by Reedsy’s Marisa Antonaya, member of the Indexing Society of Canada.
 Marisa says that this manuscript contained a great amount of information, both in terms of theoretical concepts and people discussed.
-To keep the index short, she knew she had to ensure that it “did not become a mere outline of the contents, but still reflected all the main themes presented.”
+To keep the index short, she knew she had to ensure that it “did not become a mere outline of the contents, but still reflected all the main ideas and themes presented.”

 Index created by Marisa Antonaya.
 Before the book is typeset and the index is organized into columns, it’ll look something like this.